servantboy/The-Revelation-Riddle/chapters/020_Two_Witnesses.md

 ✔ 9.
 John and Elijah match perfectly
 If the first witness is Elijah (as most Scripture suggests), then:
-Elijah = Israel’s prophet John = the Church’s prophet Two witnesses:
+Elijah = Israel’s prophet,  John = the Church’s prophet

+Two witnesses:

 *	One tied to Israel (Elijah)
 *	One tied to the Church (John)
+*
 Two whitenesses.
 Two olive trees.
 Two anointed ones.
 Two ages.
 Two covenants.
 Two ministries ending together.
 Perfect symmetry.